31 Beautiful Flowers That Will Bloom All Season Long

 It is necessary to ensure that the humidity of the air is at a fairly high level, otherwise, the tips of the Begonia leaves of the flower will begin to curl and dry out.

-• Plant Size: 1 ft to 1ft 6 inches
+height height 1 foot to 1ft 6 inches

-These flowers have a long blooming season and come in pink, red, white, yellow, or multicolored.
-They have thick, succulent-like leaves and stems.
-They can be grown indoors in bright, indirect light or outdoors in the shade.
+Begonias have a long blooming season and come in a variety of colors, including pink, red, white, yellow, and multicolored.
+They feature thick, succulent-like leaves and stems and can be grown indoors in bright, indirect light or outdoors in shaded areas.

 Black-Eyed Susans